 - "Relativity": Seven of Nine is sent through time by the timeship USS Relativity (which is from the 29th century) to save Voyager from being destroyed by a strange device that is "out of phase" with normal time, since she is the only one that can see it due to her ocular implant.

-- The 1980s Twilight Zone revival episode "A Matter of Minutes," based on the 1941 short story "Yesterday Was Monday" by Theodore Sturgeon.
+- The Twilight Zone (1985) episode "A Matter of Minutes", based on the 1941 short story "Yesterday Was Monday" by Theodore Sturgeon.
 A young married couple woke to find numerous faceless workers in blue coveralls disassembling their home around them.
 It turns out that they are the beings responsible for breaking down the minute that has just passed in order to re-use the raw materials to build the minute yet to come.
 (They actually work with a few hours worth of buffer as a safety factor.)
 On occasion the time workers muff their stage directions, which is why your car keys will be missing one minute, and back where you left them the next.
-It's explained that the viewpoint couple have dropped out of synch with their own timeframe, necessitating their disappearance from reality.
+It's explained that the viewpoint couple have dropped out of sync with their own timeframe, necessitating their disappearance from reality.
 (It's implied that this has happened to individuals such as Amelia Earhart, Judge Crater and Jimmy Hoffa.)

-- The 90's revival of The Outer Limits also had a similar one called "Gabe's Story".
+- The Twilight Zone (2002) also had a similar one called "Gabe's Story".
 A man takes a blow to his head and begins seeing a fellow in blue overalls who keeps doing stuff to mess up his life.
 He's eventually told the little fellow was supposed to make sure his wife left him, his assistance to a theft was discovered and he went to prison.

 - There's the temporal filcher, a bizarre monster which pulls its victim out of synch.
 It is a bit different since the anomaly only works for several subjective rounds but the filcher is still alone with its victim until the rest of the party catch up.